cincinnati-developers/cincinnati.dev/README.md

 > Yes we have a website :)

 ## Contributing
 Fork the repo and run `pnpm run dev` to start the development server.
-The entire site is all SSG via [Astro](https://astro.build)
+Its a simple static site made with [Astro](https://astro.build)